Calum Von Moger: Personal life

+Generation Iron went on to book Von Moger in the 2019 Pre-Fall Gucci Campaign as a model and engaged Calum in the breakout role as a young Arnold Schwarzenegger in the feature film, Bigger.
+An animal lover, Von Moger has had several pets, including a goldfish named Coleslaw, a dog named Rex and a lizard named Baz.

-Calum attained several life threatening injuries in a space of 6 months, in November 2017 he tore his biceps while barbell curling 140kg in Gold’s Gym Venice with Classic Physique Bodybuilder Chris Bumstead.
-In April 2018, Calum tore his quad while rock climbing and was found to have blood clots after this injury which resulted in getting surgery done.
+Von Moger suffered several injuries in a space of six months.
+In November 2017, he tore his biceps while barbell curling 140 kg in Gold’s Gym, Venice, with Classic Physique Bodybuilder Chris Bumstead.
+In April 2018, Von Moger tore his quad while rock climbing and was found to have blood clots which resulted in surgery.

-Calum has a son named Kyros (born 2020) who lives with the mother Nicola Segura in Los Angeles, California.
-They had a legal battle over the custody of their child, which was later settled between the two.
+He has a son named Kyros (born 2020) who lives in Los Angeles with the mother, Nicola Segura.
+They had a legal battle over the custody of their child, which was eventually settled.

-In 2020, Calum returned to competing and won his IFBB Pro card after winning the NPC Universe in Classic Physique.
+In 2020, Von Moger returned to competing and won his IFBB Pro card after winning the NPC Universe in Classic Physique.

-Calum had a supplement company called Stauch, which closed down in 2021.
-In October 2021, he moved back to Australia where he opened a gym that soon closed.
+He ran a supplement company called Staunch, which he closed down in 2021.
+In October 2021, he moved back to Australia and opened a gym, which soon closed.

-On 6 May 2022, Calum autodefenestrated and sustained injuries requiring ICU treatment after jumping out an apartment window.
+On 6 May 2022, Von Moger sustained injuries, requiring ICU treatment, after jumping out an apartment window.

-On 26th May 2022 Calum pleaded guilty to possession of testosterone, cannabis, methamphetamine, and ice.
-Calum received a $500 fine from the Magistrate and attended rehab.
+On 26 May 2022, Von Moger pleaded guilty to possession of testosterone, cannabis and methamphetamine.
+He received a $500 fine from the magistrate and had to undergo rehabilitation.

-In July 2022, Calum's younger brother attacked an elderly couple with a boomerang while high on methamphetamine, damaging their car.

-On 2023 he moved back to Los Angeles, California where he made a comeback to social media and getting back on track with fitness, along with sponsorships from a clothing and supplement brand.